Procedural Generation of 3D Maps with Snappable Meshes: Discussion

 Snappable meshes imposes few restrictions.
-Issues can generally be solved via editing map pieces, changing the algorithm parameters, or, if necessary, by creating new generation methods.
+Issues can generally be solved via editing map pieces, changing the algorithm parameters, or, if necessary, by creating new selection methods.
 Further, it provides immediate results, avoiding lengthy or computationally costly procedures common in search-based \cite{togelius2011search} and interactive evolution approaches, which may result in user fatigue \cite{liapis2016mixed}, as well as in difficulties in fully understanding how to control the generation process \cite{zhu2018explainable,baldwin2017towards,almeida2013systematic}.
-In edge cases, new generation methods could implement or incorporate search or machine learning-based strategies in a compositional fashion \cite{togelius2012compositional}---though this would undermine the simplicity and speed offered out of the box by the proposed method.
+In edge cases, new selection methods could implement or incorporate search- or machine learning-based strategies in a compositional fashion \cite{togelius2012compositional}---though this would undermine the simplicity and speed offered out of the box by the proposed method.

 In addition, the snappable meshes technique aims to respect the designer according to the three pillars set forth by Lai et al. \cite{lai2020towards}, namely (1) \textit{respect designer control}, (2) \textit{respect the creative process}, and, (3) \textit{respect existing work processes}.
 In regard to pillar 1, the proposed technique respects designer control since, as already discussed, it provides ``enough control to bring out the designer's vision'' \cite{lai2020towards}.
 Pillar 2, respecting the creative process, ``concerns itself with having a feedback loop that is short enough that the creative process is not disturbed'' \cite{lai2020towards}.
 This is guaranteed by the technique's short generation and validation time.
 Finally, the snappable meshes approach respects existing work processes, the third pillar, since the algorithm can be integrated in existing workflows (e.g., game engines), and make use of existing assets---although these need to be ``decorated'' with connectors.
 The validation metrics, discussed in Section~\ref{sec:methods:valid}, offer yet another perspective of respect for the designer, as they cater for designers mainly interested on why a map is ``deemed unplayable by the AI agent'' \cite{zhu2018explainable}.
-Considering the increasing rift between academia and industry related to communication and used methodologies \cite{lai2020towards}, we believe the simplicity, explainability, extensibility and respect for the designer embedded in the proposed technique grants it the potential to reduce this gap.